 - PRO-Tip: Cutting thin slices across the grain allows for this flavorful cut to be quite tender.

 We all loved this Korean beef.
 There was nary a word about the heat from the sriracha, the Asian chile-laced condiment.
-Take my word for it, this is one of the best flank steak marinade!
+Take my word for it, this is one of the best flank steak marinades!
 P.S.
 I have a friend who uses this versatile marinade on chicken and steelhead trout.
 I’m going to try it with salmon next.

 Times for Marinating Meat